 This tutorial shows how to create a Node.js server with Express.js in JavaScript, implementing Basic Authentication to secure a /user endpoint.
-The server authenticates users against a userlist.json file, supports CORS for a React Client at localhost:5173, and mimics the functionality of a TypeScript HTTP server.
+The server authenticates users against a userlist.json file, supports CORS for an Angular client at localhost:4200, and mimics the functionality of a TypeScript HTTP server.
 Perfect for learning Express and authentication!

 Prerequisites